In last article, we saw how to install Apache on Mac OS X, today we will learn some basic things about apache logs in Mac OS X.

 CustomLog “/private/var/log/apache2/access_log” common

-- Error Log – This file contains the error logs for any request made to apache server.
+- Error Log – This file contains the error logs for any request made to the Apache server.
 The default file is configured in httpd.conf as

 This file entry contains requester IP, type of error, error information and the resource which is causing the error.